2021 Exam Information

 AP Statistics Exam Day

-The AP Statistics Exam will continue to have consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.
-The overall format of the exam—including the weighting, timing, and number of questions in each exam section—won’t change.
+The AP Statistics Exam has consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.

 Section 1: Multiple Choice

 40 Questions | 1 Hour 30 Minutes | 50% of Exam Score

 - Individual questions or sets of questions based on a shared prompt

 6 Questions | 1 Hour 30 Minutes | 50% of Exam Score